dujanhung/evtsbx-api-doc/restriction/sign_block.md

 # security risks

-## exposed profanity
+## bad texts

-some texts, such as bad word, may be exposed to players as is.
+some texts, such as bad word or NSFW ASCII art, may be exposed to players as is.

-## exposed bad ASCII arts

-some ASCII arts, especially NSFW, may be exposed to players as is.

 ## malicious URLs